Published December 9, 2025 · Last Updated: December 9, 2025

 No → Stay compact with the Weber Genesis E-335 while adding accessories as needed.

-The following five grills earned the highest combined scores for heat performance, reliability, and setup flexibility.
+The following 15 grills earned the highest combined scores for heat performance, reliability, and setup flexibility in our 2026 testing.
 We included gas, pellet, charcoal, flat-top, and natural gas categories so you can shop by cooking style.
 Every product title and image links directly to Amazon with rel="sponsored" compliance, and each section includes a clear scenario from our testers.
+Our comprehensive testing process, similar to our garden tools testing methodology, ensures every recommendation is backed by real-world performance data.

 Weber Genesis E-335 — Most Balanced Gas PerformanceCurrent Amazon price range: $1,099-$1,199